snordale/nba-playoff-game/README.md

 - `npm run prisma:generate` - Generate Prisma client
 - `npm run prisma:migrate` - Run database migrations
 - `npm run prisma:deploy` - Deploy database migrations
-- `npm run update-scores` - Update player scores from previous day's games (uses ScoringService).
 - `npx tsx scripts/loadGames.ts [YYYY-MM-DD]` - Manually load game and player stats from ESPN for a specific date (defaults to today).
+- `npx tsx scripts/loadAllPlayoffGames.ts` - Load game and player stats from ESPN for the entire playoff date range defined in the script.
 - `npx tsx scripts/logDate.ts [YYYY-MM-DD]` - Log game and player stats from the database for a specific date (defaults to today).

 ## Scoring System

-The application automatically processes game statistics for:
+The application processes game statistics fetched from ESPN for:
 - Points
 - Assists
 - Rebounds